melodyma/wai-tutorials/source/navigation/structure.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** Role and other ARIA attributes won’t validate in HTML4.
 If valid HTML4 needs to be provided, the ARIA attributes can be added to the HTML dynamically using JavaScript.
-If that is also no possibility, [provide a heading](#using-a-hidden-heading) to enable users to find the menu easily.
+If that is also not possibility, [provide a heading](#using-a-hidden-heading) to help users to find the menu more easily.

 {::nomarkdown}
 <%= notes_end %>